The Barista League: a competition for baristas, by baristas.

 Liv is the reason we have any of these beautiful pictures to show you, and boy are we glad she is on board.
 Known to hang around on tall and scary ladders, Liv is a former barista who is now a freelance photographer.
 Check out her work here.

 The Barista League, established in 2015, is Scandinavia’s fastest growing barista competition and community hub.
 It came to fruition as baristas, despite being the main link between specialty coffee and consumers, were feeling left out from all the fun.

 - ‘I wanted to create a competition that is all about the baristas.
 We invite them to just turn up, compete, learn, have fun and drink some beers together’, says founder Steven Moloney – two-time Swedish Barista champion and winner of the World Barista Team Competition, 2016.

 As opposed to traditional barista competitions, there are no entry fees or perplexing rulebooks – instead it’s all down to teams of two making coffee in an ever-surprising environment.
 The competition centers around barista skills, sensory skills and a mystery round (that has seen baristas handcuffed together and grinding coffee with hammers).

-The competition was born in Sweden and is always hosted by leading members of the Nordic coffee community.
-Across its four main events per year, it is now promoting a more vibrant and connected community all over northern Europe – and is set to expand further.
+The competition was born in Sweden and has been hosted by leading members of the Nordic coffee community.
+Across its four main events per year, it is now promoting a more vibrant and connected community all over northern Europe – and is set to expand further...

 - ‘I’ve never seen the Oslo coffee scene come together like on the Barista League weekend’, says attendee and former Barista League judge Talor Browne of Talor & Jørgen.